silverdragon70/Medora-V1/AI_FEATURE_FIX_DOCUMENTATION.md

 ## Overview

-During the testing and integration of the AI features (CasePearl, Insights, GroupPearl), several issues were identified relating to the Gemini API connectivity and AI service configuration.
-This document outlines the core problems encountered and the comprehensive fixes applied to restore and stabilize the AI functionality.
+During the testing and integration of the AI features (CasePearl, Insights, GroupPearl), several issues were identified relating to both the Gemini and Hugging Face API connectivity and AI service configurations.
+This document outlines the core problems encountered across the AI providers, and the comprehensive fixes applied to restore and stabilize the ecosystem.

 ## Identified Problems